Welp, I'm 30. (30 tips for my 13-year-old self)

 Just to overkill it: if 8% of kids are sexually abused, and of those 34% of perpetrators are family, then 8% x 34% = 2.72%, or ~1 in 37 people were sexually abused by family as kids.
 Since the average person has ~291 people in their social circle (source also Dunbar's number is a myth), that means, on average, you'd personally know 7 or 8 people who were sexually abused by family.
 (Though of course, they may not be "out" about it to you.)

 This shit is not rare, "family" is not magic.
-I hope a century from now, they'll look back at this time when we just allowed any random two assholes to own a person for 18 years as insanely barbaric. ↩︎
+I hope a century from now, they'll look back at this time — when potential adopters/adoptees have to go through years of bureaucracy, while we allow any random two assholes to create & own a person for 18 years — as insanely barbaric. ↩︎

 16. Stinson, Cameron, & Hoplock 2022, a series of studies with 1,897 participants: 68.2% of romantic partners report being friends-first, on average they were friends first for 21.9 months (a year & three seasons), and 70.3% of them had no romantic intentions going in. ↩︎